 - The mini-series V (1983) had the alien character Willie who was supposed to be sent to Israel, not California, so he's not that proficient at English and does this pretty much all the time.

-- This is the favorite (non-Catch Phrase related) Running Gag in the Mexican comedy El Chapulín Colorado, where the titular superhero Chapulín always manages to mix up two proberbs or sayings together.
-El Chavo del ocho also did this sometimes.
+- This is the favorite (non-Catch-Phrase related) Running Gag in the Mexican comedy El Chapulín Colorado, where the titular superhero Chapulín always manages to mix up two proberbs or sayings together.
+El Chavo del ocho also did this sometimes, complete with prolonged "And what'd I say?" "[X]" "And what's the right way?" "[Y]" sequences.
 Although, one school episode had Godinez thinking Prof. Jirafales said "sonámbulos" (sleepwalkers) when he asked him "¿Qué son ángulos?"
 (What are angles?).